machine/machine.specifications.runner.visualstudio/README.md

 * Check that behaviors work and add support if they do not.
 * Add some performance improvements.
 * Merge the VSRunner into the Machine.Specifications project.

-# Known issues
-* Every now and again once all the tests are successfully run, Visual Studio reports an error that an attempt has been made to access an AppDomain that has been unloaded, XUnit reported a simialr issue originally before fixing it, I need to take a deeper look.

 # Contributing
 * Source code is located at https://github.com/eugeneduvenage/machine.vstestadapter